Air Pollution Solutions

 - There is less acid rain, due to decreased power plant emissions.

-- The ozone hole continues to shrink in size as a result of banning the use of CFCs.
+- The ozone hole continues to shrink as a result of banning the use of CFCs.

 - Pollution-caused haze in cities and wilderness areas has decreased.